How Thick Should Asphalt Be? Compacted Thickness Specs for Driveways, Overlays, Parking Lots, Roads, and Frost Zones

 | Sun Belt (FL, GA, AZ, CA, TX) | 0" | None |

-Note that asphalt thickness usually doesn't change with frost —it's the base depth that absorbs the freezing zone.
-A Minneapolis driveway is still 3" HMA, just on top of 8—2" of stone instead of 4".
+Note that asphalt thickness usually doesn't change with frost — it is the base depth that absorbs the freezing zone.
+A Minneapolis driveway is still 3" HMA, just on top of 8-12" of stone instead of 4".

-Why the base matters more than asphalt thickness
+Why does the base matter more than asphalt thickness?

 Field studies summarized by NAPA show that 80% of premature pavement failures trace back to base preparation rather than asphalt thickness.
 Two driveways at 3" HMA can have 10× the lifespan difference based on the base.